-- NEW: One person killed in Jamaica, CNN affiliate reports
+- One person killed in Jamaica, CNN affiliate reports

 - Tropical storm warning issued for parts of Florida